KelpyShades/folio/content/posts/free-first-charge-later-business-model.md

 Nothing held.
 The habit had formed around things we could not justify charging for, because people already had versions of them elsewhere.
 We had months of usage as evidence, and none of it was evidence of value.
 Usage tells you people came back.
 It does not tell you they would have paid.

-### The replacement
+### Where this leaves us

-Our working replacement flips the sequence: identify what would be worth paying for on day one.
-Value that is obvious to someone who has never heard of us, before any habit exists and make everything else permanently, explicitly free.
+To be clear, none of this is a settled decision.
+It is something I realized while thinking through the model, and the team has not taken it up yet.
+What we are leaning toward is the freemium shape: a base that stays free, with better features on a paid tier.
+The realization above is the caution I want attached to that plan, because the shape alone does not save it.
+The paid tier still has to be new value that justifies itself to someone who has never heard of us, before any habit exists, and not a paywalled version of things people already get free elsewhere.
 We are still researching what carries that weight.

 The free base could then become the marketing.
 Platforms charging listing fees and monthly subscriptions would be competing against a free base.
 The revenue would have to come from standalone value that justifies itself to the very first user.
-That is a higher bar than a paywall.
+That is a higher bar than a paywall, and we have not cleared it yet.
 It is also the only bar that means anything: if the answer to "why would anyone pay for this?" only works on someone who already depends on you, it isn't an answer.

 ### What we are checking now

 - We should have told users payment was coming, then checked whether that conversation could survive beyond the first small group.
 - We should have asked whether the features earmarked for future charging were things people already got free elsewhere.
-- We are now looking for value a seller in our market can see before a habit exists.
+- We are now looking for value a seller in our market can see before a habit exists, and it has to be new value, not a paid version of what the free base already does.
 That research is not finished.

 Waiting for habits to form before charging anything left us researching the business model during exams and luckily we found the problem before the paywall shipped.